 The role groups resides under the research group itself in a GROUP called “roles”.

-When you find a role group which you have administrative permissions on (by residing in one of the _adm-role groups), you can add or remove members by left-clicking the symbol with the 3 horizontal lines and in the dropdown menu select “Members…”.
+When you find a role group which you have administrative permissions on (by residing in one of the _admin-role groups), you can add or remove members by left-clicking the symbol with the 3 horizontal lines and in the dropdown menu select “Members…”.
 The AURORA web-client will then open a separate tab or window with the “Member…”-window:

 As the astute individual is able to find out upon seeing the “Members…”-window is that you can add both GROUP- and USER-entities.
 Please refrain from adding GROUP-entities if you do not know what you are doing.
 As best practice we recommend to only add USER-entities to the role groups.